monanadmin/scripts_CD-CT/README.md

 ./install_spack.bash
 ~~~

-**3. Install the MPAS dependencies and other packs by spack:**
+**3. Install the MPAS dependencies and other packages using spack:**

-*IMPORTANT: Execute the command below again in case you stoped the sequence of commands below.
-Then continue executing the commands, starting from the last command (inclusive) you ran )*
+*IMPORTANT: Execute the command below again in case you stoped the sequence of commands from here, then continue executing the commands, starting from the last command (inclusive) you ran )*
 ~~~
 source spack/env.sh
 ~~~